Areas of Study

-Kevin researches the processes that influence democratic participation and inclusion.
-He has written on the subject of immigrant inclusion, arguing that anti-immigrant collective action is, ironically, more likely in settings where immigrants are making the greatest gains in terms of assimilation.
-Kevin's dissertation project examines the social consequences of political polarization.
-He gives special attention to the role that residential segregation based on political ideology plays in shaping civic and political participation in local communities.
+Kevin has also written on the subject of immigrant inclusion, arguing that anti-immigrant collective action is, ironically, more likely in settings where immigrants are making the greatest gains in terms of assimilation.
 Before coming to Notre Dame, Kevin worked in Student Affairs at the University of Oklahoma for six years.
 In addition to his MA in sociology, Kevin has also earned a Masters in Higher Education (with a Training and Development emphasis) and a BA in Zoology.

 Estep, Kevin.
 Forthcoming.
 “Constructing a Language Problem: Status-based Power Devaluation and the Threat of Immigrant Inclusion.”
 Sociological Perspectives.

 —Best Graduate Student Paper (Cristina Maria Riegos Award)—ASA Latino Sociology Section

 McVeigh, Rory, Bryant Crubaugh, and Kevin Estep.
 2016 (November).
 “Plausibility Structures, Status Threats, and the Establishment of Anti-Abortion Pregnancy Centers.”
 American Journal of Sociology.

 Myers, Daniel J. and Kevin Estep.
 2012.
 "North Central Sociological Association 2012 Ruth and John Useem Plenary Address.
 Political Renewal: Occupations, Springs and Tea Parties."
 Sociological Focus.